Cross Asset Positioning and Sentiment Analyst

 Why This Regime:

-• Cross-sector signals were downweighted due to low aggregation weight and localized crowding in non-core sectors (5).
+• Cross-sector signals were downweighted due to mixed signals and deteriorating stability in agriculture (4).

 Alignment & Tensions: